-The Absolute Best Tent-Only Campgrounds Near the California Coast
+The Best Tent-Only Campgrounds on the California Coast

 I just love the golden state and with summer coming quick, I’m itching to get out there and do some coastal camping in California.
 The sun, the salty air.
 Something about it just makes you feel so good.

 The only thing that’s tough about the California coast is it can be hard to get off the beaten path without going far into the backcountry.
 And well…that’s not always convenient.
 Sometimes you just want to hop in your car, drive and hour, and pitch a tent, and not have to worry about preparation.
 But that doesn’t mean that you want to be camping in a paved parking lot full of RVs either.

 If you are looking to soak in some of that California soul, here’s the best places to go camping in California where there are no cars allowed.